Published on 12/10/16 in Reading

 The ancient Greeks loved wine, but never drank to excess, so conversation around the issues which they loved could go on and on with a clear mind.
 On the other hand, the ancient Romans had a tendency to drink way too much at banquets.
-However, unlike the Greeks, they had more refined ways in eating, using plates of precious metal or glass.
-For the Greeks, a flat bread like a pizza served as plate and small pieces of bread as napkins.
+However, unlike the Greeks, they had more refined ways of eating, using plates of precious metal or glass.
+For the Greeks, a flatbread like a pizza served as plate and small pieces of bread as napkins.

 Athenian women were not permitted to attend banquets, only musicians and courtesans.

 The best wine came from the islands of Chios and Lesbos.

 The e-book A Year in Tuscany, illustrated with colour images, is available on: